SaadAhmed00/Prize-Bond-Automation-Script-Selenium/README.md

 ### Step-3:
   1. Put your saved xlsx file in Sheet folder.
-  2. Change path with respect to your xlsx sheet path in line 15 and line 52 path = "Your Path" my_wb.save("Your Path")
+  2. Change path with respect to your xlsx sheet path in line 15 and line 52<br />
+     path = "Your Path" <br />
+     my_wb.save("Your Path")